rennerom/GitTemplates/docs/Edit-Gig.md

 # Edit-Gig
-Add to an existing .gitignore file by appending text to it.
+Add to an existing .gitignore file by appending text to it

 # Parameters
 ### `-Pattern (-p)` : string